 We pride ourselves in developing quality software solutions that operate reliably 24x7 on various operating system and hardware platforms.
 Nearly all of the applications we develop are multi-threaded and vary in complexity from moderate to complex.
 Most all of our custom solutions decompose a problem space into a multi-threaded application running under either an embedded RTOS distribution or a desktop operating system, with tasks of different relative priorities.

-To avoid the issues illustrated by the Mars Pathfinder problem, we utilize lock free programming and concurrency collections to avoid common errors associated with resource locking in multi-threaded programming (e.g. priority inversions, deadlocks, live locks, convoying, etc.).
+To avoid issues with resource locking in multi-threaded programming (e.g. priority inversions, deadlocks, livelocks, convoying, etc.), we utilize lock free programming where ever possible as supported by the CPU to avoid common multi-threaded programming issues.
 By avoiding these multi-threaded issues, we can develop a reliable software product free of any unexpected and perhaps difficult to reproduce errant behaviors.

 In addition to program management documentation, we have created and maintained the full suite of software development documentation which includes:

 - Software Test Plan.

 - API level documentation (e.g. SNMP or REST API Interfaces).

 - Doxygen documentation from annotated source code.

 Our engineers have experience planning and leading the development of software and firmware based projects.
 This discipline involves the full software development life cycle (SDLC) from proposal, to implementation, project monitoring and control, to final testing and deployment.
 Software methodologies that we support include the traditional Waterfall and Agile methods.

 Our project/program manager is responsible for:

 - Planning and designing the program and proactively monitoring its progress, resolving issues, and initiating appropriate corrective action.